Trafficked woman hopes sharing her story will help girls back home in Akwesasne | CBC News

 Working together to fight exploitation

-Ontario has a higher annual average of reported human trafficking cases than other Canadian provinces, Dumont says.
+Ontario has a higher annual average of reported human trafficking cases than other Canadian provinces, Dumont said.

-In 2020, almost 60 per cent of reported human trafficking cases were reported in this province, according to Statistics Canada.
+From 2010 to 2020, almost two-thirds of reported human trafficking cases were reported in Ontario, according to Statistics Canada.

 To address the growing volume and complexity of cases, Ontario launched a strategy in 2021 bringing together 21 municipal police services and Indigenous groups.

-The joint team, which has tripled in size in three years, includes full-time investigators and analysts who are working to dismantle trafficking groups operating in Canada and beyond.
+The joint team, which has tripled in size in three years, includes full-time investigators and analysts working to dismantle trafficking groups operating in Canada and beyond.

-Dumont says it's difficult to attribute the increase in reported cases to any one factor.
-However, he says that increased awareness means people are more likely to recognize and report the problem.
+Dumont said it's difficult to attribute the increase in reported cases to any one factor.
+However, he said that increased awareness means people are more likely to recognize and report the problem.

-Dussault, the human trafficking liaison officer in Akwesasne, says it's crucial that different regions work together, pointing to the case of a young woman from Akwesasne who went missing just before Jan.
-1, 2023.
+Dussault, the human trafficking liaison officer in Akwesasne, said it's crucial that different regions work together, pointing to the case of a young woman from Akwesasne who went missing late in 2022.

 "It seems like every time we come up with new social networks or new online recruiting platforms, there are two more coming out.
 We're always a few steps behind."